Skip to main content

 // Get all produce for store 15

-const produce = await cortex.mutable.list("inventory", {
+const produce = await cortex.mutable.list({

 keyPrefix: "store-15:produce:",